Parutix/Currency-Converter/README.md

 # Currency-Converter
-A Currency Converter made in Python using crawlin.
+A Currency Converter made in Python using crawling.